-Getting tax right and making sure you pay the right taxes is one of the most important financial aspects of any business, especially when starting up, below is a complete guide to UK taxation for new entrepreneurs.
+Getting tax right and making sure you pay the right taxes is one of the most important financial aspects of any business, especially when starting up, below is a guide to UK taxation for new entrepreneurs.

 1. Corporation tax